StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 > **NOTE**
 >
-> BITMAP, HLL, PERCENTILE have been supported since v2.4.5.
+> BITMAP, HLL, and PERCENTILE have been supported since v2.4.5.

 - Asynchronous materialized views created based on the StarRocks external catalogs support the following data types: